awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 1. Choose **Next**, and then choose **Finish**\.

 1. You set up Amazon SES for email sending only\.
-To ensure that the account is not set up to receive messages using Amazon SES, you must disable mail retrieval for the account by using the following steps\.
+To ensure that the account isn't set up to receive messages using Amazon SES, you have to disable mail retrieval for the account by using the following steps\.

    1. In Microsoft Outlook, choose the **Send/Receive** tab\.